Alfred Lefébure-Wély

 Louis-James Alfred Lefébure-Wély (13 November 1817 – 31 December 1869) was a French organist and composer.
 He played a major role in the development of the French symphonic organ style and was closely associated with the organ builder Aristide Cavaillé-Coll, inaugurating many new Cavaillé-Coll organs.

-His playing was virtuosic, and as a performer, he was rated above eminent contemporaries including César Franck.
-His compositions, less substantial than those of Franck and others, have not held such a prominent place in the repertory.
+His playing was virtuosic, and as a performer he was rated above eminent contemporaries including César Franck.

 Biography

 Lefébure-Wély was born in Paris, son of an organist.
 He studied with his father, Isaac-François-Antoine Lefebvre (1756–1831), who had changed his name to Antoine Lefébure-Wely after being appointed organist of the fashionable church of Saint-Roch in the 1st arrondissement.
 The boy was musically precocious.
 In the manuscript of an unpublished Mass by his father is a note: